gapml/CV/README.md

 The following are the pre-built automated unit tests, which are located under the subdirectory tests:

-    document_test.py    # Tests the Document Class in the Splitter Module page_test.py        # Tests the Page Class in the Splitter Module words_test.py       # Tests the Words and Addresses Class in the Syntax Module segment_test.py     # Tests the Segment Class in the Segment Module image_test.py       # Tests the Image and Images Class in the Vision Module
+    image_test.py       # Tests the Image and Images Class in the Vision Module

 The automated tests are executed as follows: